Over 1 day

-- Once the strip is in place, take a small wood block and firmly press down the length of the strip to force out any air bubbles and ensure the glue adheres firmly and smoothly.
+- Take a small wood block and firmly press down the length of the strip.
+This will force out any air bubbles so the glue adheres firmly and smoothly.

-- Repeat the process with the adjacent stile.
+- Repeat this process with the adjacent stile.

-- Apply the veneer to the rails of the cabinet so that it overlaps the stiles on both sides.
+Apply the veneer to the rails of the cabinet.
+Make sure it overlaps the stiles on both sides.

 - Clean the cabinet doors and drawer fronts.
 Allow them to dry thoroughly.

-- Sand the surfaces and wipe down with a tack cloth.
+- Lightly sand the surfaces and wipe down with a tack cloth.